BMI Percentiles for Teens

 Remember that your body may still be growing and changing.
 So the BMI that you have now most likely won't be the BMI that you'll have your whole life.
 You may still be going through growth spurts, and your height and weight are likely to change.
 As your body changes, your BMI will change, too.

 Don't go on a diet or stop eating food if you're worried that your BMI is too high.
-Talk with your doctor to find out if you need to make any changes because of your BMI.
+Talk with your doctor first to find out if you need to make any changes because of your BMI.
 You should never make the decision to go on a diet or change your eating habits by yourself.